lulzzz/datalayer/docs/docs/kuber/index.md

 ```

-## Kuber REST
+## Kuber Server

-The [](datalayer/kuber-rest) repository contains the source code to run the REST server endpoints for Kuber.
+The [datalayer/kuber](https://github.com/datalayer/kuber) repository contains the source code to run the REST server endpoints for `Kuber`.

-Before running it, setup your enviorment with the needed AWS credentials in the `~/.aws/config` and ~/.aws/credentials, for example:
+Before running it, setup your environment with the needed AWS credentials in the `~/.aws/config` and `~/.aws/credentials`, for example:

 ~/.aws/config